VW says only small group to blame for emissions scandal

 Mueller said it was relatively simple and inexpensive to fix the affected cars, and he was often asked why they had not done so in the first place.
 The reason was that the technology for the fixes was not available when the cars were built, and the problem was not known at the time.

-"We will not allow the crisis to paralyze us," Mueller said.
+"We will not allow the crisis to paralyse us," Mueller said.
 "Although the current situation is serious, this company will not be broken by it."

 (Writing by Georgina Prodhan and Mark Potter; Editing by Harro ten Wolde, James Regan and Giles Elgood)